KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 This article describes the KeyboardKit layout engine.

-A flexible keyboard layout is at the heart of a software keyboard, with many considerations like device models, screen orientation, locale, keyboard-specific considerations, etc.
+A flexible keyboard layout is an important part of a software keyboard, with many considerations like device models, screen orientation, locale, keyboard-specific considerations, etc.

-In KeyboardKit, an ``InputSet`` is important parts of a ``KeyboardLayout``, where the input set specifies the input keys and the layout specifies the full layout configuration.
+In KeyboardKit, an ``InputSet`` is used to create a ``KeyboardLayout``, where the input set specifies input keys and the layout specifies the full keyboard layout.

-KeyboardKit has a ``KeyboardLayoutProvider`` protocol that describes how to provide the keyboard with dynamic layouts, as well as a base classes that provide standard layouts.
+KeyboardKit has a ``KeyboardLayoutProvider`` protocol that is implemented by classes that can provide the keyboard with dynamic layouts, as well as a base classes that provide standard layouts.

-👑 [KeyboardKit Pro][Pro] unlocks localized providers for all locales, and more input sets, like `qwertz` and `azerty`.
+👑 [KeyboardKit Pro][Pro] unlocks localized providers for all locales, and more input sets.
 Information about Pro features can be found at the end of this article.

 ## Input Sets

 An ``InputSet`` set specifies the input keys of a keyboard.
-It makes it possible to define different input keys for the same keyboard layout.
+It makes it easy to define different input keys for the same keyboard layout.

 KeyboardKit comes with some pre-defined input sets, like ``InputSet/qwerty``, ``InputSet/numeric(currency:)`` and ``InputSet/symbolic(currencies:)``.